kylierd/STA141A/README.md

-# STA141A
+# STA141A Final Report
-# Please note the html includes dynamic features that cannot be viewed as a static html file.
+# Please note the html file submission includes dynamic features that cannot be viewed as a static html file.